ObjectiveTruth/objectivetruth.github.io/about.md

 My background ranges from **Outside Sales**, **Biosciences**, **Real Estate Investment**, and now **CS and Technology**.

 I have a passion for anything technology related and I love to get into the deep concepts in anything I learn.
-Below is arbitrary proficiencies in different areas: